Getting Started with Docker Using Node – Part II

 We are exposing port 9229 so that we can attach a debugger.
 We are also mapping our local source code into the running container so that we can make changes in our text editor and have those changes picked up in the container.

-One other really cool feature of using the a compose file, is that we have service resolution setup to use the service names.
+One other really cool feature of using a compose file, is that we have service resolution automatically set up for us.
 So we are now able to use “mongo” in our connection string.
-The reason we use mongo is because that is what we have named our mongo service in the compose file as.
+The reason we can use “mongo” is because this is the name we used in the compose file to label our container running our MongoDB.

-Let’s start our application and confirm that it is running properly.
+Let’s first stop our running application and the mongodb container.
+Then we can start our application using compose and confirm that it is running properly.

 $ docker-compose -f docker-compose.dev.yml up –build

-We pass the “–build” flag so Docker will compile our image and then start it.
+You’ll notice that we pass the “–build” flag to the docker-compose command.
+This tells Docker to first compile our image and then start it.

 If all goes will you should see something similar: